ps16ps/Homework4-Stranger-proyect/README.md

 It is very easy, you can call any of these **commands**:

-**NEW SALESREP** -> Add SALESREP to the CRM system with URL: http://localhost:8080/sales-rep
+**NEW SALESREP** -> Add SALESREP to the CRM system with type POST and URL: http://localhost:8080/sales-rep

 &emsp; Body example: ```{"name":"Pepa"}```

-**NEW LEAD** -> Add LEAD to the CRM system with URL: http://localhost:8080/leads
+**NEW LEAD** -> Add LEAD to the CRM system with type POST and URL: http://localhost:8080/leads

 &emsp; Body example:
 ```